Jvk1166z/kingpin/README.md

 Dont act like a cunt!

 What do I mean by this you may ask?
 Simple as well!
+Here's the list:

 		Dont dress like a dick.
 		Dont act like a dick.